darkcloudlabs/hailstorm/README.md

 # Deploying functions
 To deploy a function you post a binary WASM blob to `/app/{id}/deploy`.
 That will give you a response like this:
+> There is an example Hailstorm app written in Go in the `testdata` folder.
 ```json
 {
   "id": "a40fafe4-8b67-4c4a-992c-a34590c227e5",